Clafted/FTGFW/README.md

 1. Extend the Scene class to make a new Scene
 2. Override the `Scene.setupScene()` method
 3. Override the `Scene.exitScene()` method
-## Note: Use the `componentManager` and `entityManager` Objects to create and remove such from the Scene
+4. Use the `componentManager` and `entityManager` Objects to create and remove such from the Scene